Table of Contents

 Have you ever been treated for anxiety or symptoms of depression?

-Before my first psychedelic retreat, I had never associated myself with words like ‘anxiety’ or ‘depression’, so, no, I’d never undergone treatment for either, except some breathing exercises for stress.
+Before the psychedelic retreat, I had never associated myself with words like ‘anxiety’ or ‘depression’, so, no, I’d never undergone treatment for either, except some breathing exercises for stress.

 That said, I used to suffer with stomach cramps – almost like electric shocks – all day every day for about five years.
 Most of the time, it wasn’t a big deal, I just got used to living with it.
 However, it did make me quite moody, depending on how intense the ‘electric shocks’ were.